This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is the patient bill of rights and responsibilities?

 The patient bill of rights and responsibilities is a guide to make sure every patient gets good quality health care.
-It contains rules for you or your caregiver that should be followed when you are getting health care and treatment.
-It also tells you how caregivers may relate and care for you as their patient.
-Read the information carefully and ask your caregiver any questions that you may have.
+It contains rules for you or your healthcare provider that should be followed when you are getting health care and treatment.
+It also tells you how healthcare providers may relate and care for you as their patient.
+Read the information carefully and ask your healthcare provider any questions that you may have.

 What are my rights?